 i.
 Why did you choose this piece?

-f.
-Please save your video using the file name [groupname_INTRODUCTION]
+e.
+Please save your video using the file name [groupname INTRODUCTION]

-1. At the completion of the First Round, a total of 12 groups, from at least 6 states/territories, will be selected to play at the Semi-Finals in Melbourne on September 5, 2020.
+- At the completion of the First Round, a total of 12 groups, from at least 6 states/territories, will be selected to play at the Grand Final in Melbourne on Saturday 27 August 2022.

-3. If selected to play at the Semi-Finals/Grand Final, groups must be available to travel and perform in Melbourne on September 4-6, 2020.
+- If selected to play at the Grand Final, groups must be available to travel and perform in Melbourne from 26-28 August 2022.

 THE DECISIONS OF THE JUDGING PANEL WILL BE FINAL.
 NO CORRESPONDENCE WILL BE ENTERED INTO.

-1. All finalists will be required to submit a signed Authority to Photograph, Film and Record form prior to the Finals.
+- All Finalists will be required to submit a signed Authority to Photograph, Film and Record form prior to the Finals Weekend.

-2. Page Turners will be provided by Musica Viva at the Semi-Finals and Grand Final if required.
+- Page Turners will be provided by Musica Viva at the Grand Final if required.

-3. One tuned piano (tuned to A441hz) will be provided for the Semi-Final and Grand Final rounds.
+- One tuned piano (tuned to A441hz) will be provided for the Grand Final.
 For any performance requiring an additional/different keyboard or piano, or variant tuning it will be the responsibility of the group to source the instrument and pay any hireage/tuning/moving costs.

-4. UNAUTHORISED RECORDING OF SEMI-FINAL AND GRAND FINAL PERFORMANCES BY PHONE, CAMERA, VIDEO CAMERA OR OTHER EQUIPMENT IS STRICTLY PROHIBITED.
+- UNAUTHORISED RECORDING OF GRAND FINAL PERFORMANCES BY PHONE, CAMERA, VIDEO CAMERA OR OTHER EQUIPMENT IS STRICTLY PROHIBITED.
 Photos in common/public areas such as foyers and outdoor areas are permitted and welcome.
 Musica Viva intends to live-stream the Grand Final, subject to confirmation.
-Each group in the Semi-Finals and Grand Final will receive a digital photograph of their performance from our professional photographer.
+Each group in the Grand Final will receive a digital photograph of their performance from our professional photographer.

 All decisions made by championship management will be final.